Best AI Tools for HR and Recruiting Teams in 2026: Hiring Faster Without Losing the Human Touch

 Notion AI for HR Documentation

 For teams that manage their HR knowledge base, onboarding guides, employee handbooks, and policy documentation in Notion, Notion AI is a natural fit.
 It can draft, edit, and improve HR documentation inside the workspace where that documentation already lives.
-It is not a standalone HR tool, but for Notion-native HR teams it meaningfully reduces the friction of keeping documentation current.
+It is not a standalone HR tool, but for Notion-native teams it reduces the friction of keeping documentation current.

 Claude and ChatGPT for HR Writing